Huskies vs. Hurricanes: Final Four Betting Trends, Record ATS, Home/Road Splits

 Additional UConn vs Miami (FL) Insights & Trends

-- UConn has gone 9-1 over its past 10 games, with a 9-1 record against the spread during that span.
+- UConn has gone 9-1 in its past 10 games, with a 9-1 record against the spread during that span.

-- In their past 10 games, the Huskies have hit the over four times.
+- The Huskies have gone over the total in four of their past 10 outings.

-- Miami (FL) has gone 8-2 in its past 10 games, with a 6-3 record against the spread during that span.
+- Miami (FL) has gone 8-2 in its last 10 contests, with a 6-3 record against the spread during that span.

-- The Hurricanes have hit the over in six of their past 10 games.
+- The Hurricanes have gone over the total in six of their last 10 contests.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.